A. Al-Rashidi, a Kuwaiti sport shooter and three-time world champion, was born on August 23, 1963.

 In his sixth appearance at the Games, he broke his Olympic medal drought thanks to the Gunners shirt.

-Al-Rashidi Gets His Olympic Moment with Kuwaiti Flag
+A. Al-Rashidi Gets His Olympic Moment with Kuwaiti Flag

-Abdullah Al-Rashidi had a broad smile on his face hidden beneath his bushy beard as he took a Kuwaiti flag out of his pocket and slung it over his shoulders.
+A. Al-Rashidi had a broad smile on his face hidden beneath his bushy beard as he took a Kuwaiti flag out of his pocket and slung it over his shoulders.

 The 58-year-old seven-time Olympian raised his arms, kissed the corner, and wrapped the black, red, green, and white fabric around his face before waving to the crowd.